paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 ### Statutory Notes

 #### References in Text
 The Federal Power Act, referred to in subsec. (b), is act June 10, 1920, ch.
 285, 41 Stat.
-1063, as amended, which is classified generally to chapter 12 (§ 791a et seq.) of Title 16, Conservation.
+1063, which is classified generally to chapter 12 (§ 791a et seq.) of Title 16, Conservation.
 For complete classification of this Act to the Code, see [section 791a of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section791a&num=0&edition=prelim) and Tables.

 The Public Utility Regulatory Policies Act of 1978, referred to in subsec. (b), is Pub.
 L. 95–617, Nov.
 9, 1978, 92 Stat.
-3117, as amended.
+3117.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2601 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section2601&num=0&edition=prelim), Conservation, and Tables.

 <a id="section-16431"></a>